eryucel/just-c/README.md

 # just-c
 C to C converter.
-It converts a C code to a real C code.
+It converts a C code to a real C code. :=)

+Obfuscator for the C/C++

 3 ways to run:
 > ./just-c old.c new.c